 For those who don’t know, a GoPro action cameras are a personal cameras that are meant to be used under extreme circumstances, such as skateboarding, snowboarding, or even skydiving.
 This compact, durable camera captures footage while you are doing your various activities, so that you can review it later, or post it to social media.

 GoPros come in a wide range of styles and makes that offer different features, such as the ability to send photos directly to your phone or to take a wide array of still shots in a burst function timed from 1-60 second intervals.
+We go into the differences between models below, but here is a quick chart comparing the models:

 Most high-tech hunters use their GoPro to keep track of their previous hunting trips, and to track and see how they can perform better later on.
 Other hunters use it as a form of training for themselves, as they can watch their own actions and track back what they did wrong and right and improve accordingly.